 English itself has a number words for looking into the future: 'foretell, foresee, predict, prophesy, forecast, divine, foreknowledge', etc. The CJV languages also have several possibilities.
 For some reason, each translator uses a different word.

-Chinese (Mainland) uses 预言 yùyán (literally, 'to say beforehand') and 预见 yùjiàn (literally, 'to see beforehand'), which respectively mean 'to prophesy, foretell' and 'to foresee'.
+Simplified Chinese (China) uses 预言 yùyán (literally, 'to say beforehand') and 预见 yùjiàn (literally, 'to see beforehand'), which respectively mean 'to prophesy, foretell' and 'to foresee'.